andreyvit/sealer/README.md

 }
 ````

-16 bytes of Key ID is enough to hold an integer (or two), a UUID or a short name — the usage is up to you.
+32 bytes of Key ID is enough to hold an integer (or four), a UUID (or two), a string name, or SHA-256 hash of any data — the usage is up to you.

 ### Sealing (aka encrypting)